craigbuckler/publican/README.md

 ## Post properties

-Post information can be analysed and used in templates with a `data` object that has the following properties (as well as any others you set):
+Post information can be analysed and used in templates with a `data` object that has the front matter properties above, any custom properties you set, and the following properties:

 |name|description|
 |-|-|